 There is something magical about seeing a concert or a ball game while you feel an ocean breeze.
 If you do head to a ballgame at MCU Park, check the schedule for postgame fireworks.
 The fireworks display is stunning and is set against the backdrop of the iconic Coney Island boardwalk.
 Just to note, there are many free concerts and fireworks celebrations all summer long on Coney Island and they also screen free movies at the beach, so this is an economic beach getaway.

 Runners are also drawn to Coney Island.
-Every May, the NYRR hosts the Airbnb Brooklyn Half, which is the largest half marathon in the country that sells out with an hour.
+Every May, the NYRR hosts the Brooklyn Half which is the largest half marathon in the country that sells out with an hour.
 The 13.1-mile race ends on the Coney Island boardwalk.
 There are other races in Coney Island throughout the year including the Take Your Base run in July, which allows runners to run the bases in MCU Park.
 If you're not a runner, you can just stroll the boardwalk and people watch and take in the views of the ocean.
-If you want a rooftop view of the ocean, have a meal at Wahlburgers, a burger joint founded by brothers, Mark and Paul Wahlberg.

 The beach at Coney Island is proudly inclusive, not exclusive.
 It’s a people’s beach for average workaday New Yorkers, with bells and whistles galore: amusement park entertainment nearby, satisfyingly fried food that makes no pretense to being healthful, not to mention New York City's only, and wonderful, aquarium and a ballpark so intimate you can see the players' faces.